jinhl9/jinhl9.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our porject on analyzing phase transition in representational geometry in LLMs during the pre-training phase is out <a href="https://arxiv.org/abs/2410.01444"> here</a>.
+Our project on analyzing phase transition in representational geometry in LLMs during the pre-training phase is out <a href="https://arxiv.org/abs/2410.01444"> here</a>.